 What does MSRP mean for car sales in 2023?

 Little actually.
 A surge in third-party internet companies like TrueCar and CarGurus created a lot of what they referred to as “Transparency” when it comes to dealership pricing.
 The net effect was that the consumer no longer felt it was fair to pay anywhere near MSRP and now focuses more on the Invoice Price.

 What is invoice pricing On Cars?

 The invoice price is commonly referred to as the Dealer’s Cost and is called the invoice price because it is on the invoice the automaker sends to the dealer upon shipment.
-This is misleading however because car dealers rarely every pay what is listed on the invoice due to a variety of factors such as:
+This is misleading, however because car dealers rarely ever pay what is listed on the invoice due to a variety of factors, such as:

 - Cash Incentives (Dealer Cash)

 - Manufacturer-to-consumer rebates

 - Dealer Holdback (A percentage of MSRP or Invoice repaid to the dealer)

 What is the difference between the invoice price and MSRP?

 A great example of where MSRP vs Invoice Price begins to get confusing is with a service like Truecar.
 Recently we did a review of Truecar where we dig deeper into the pricing they deliver consumers, but essentially they present car buyers the opportunity to get close to a dealer’s invoice price by showing what other people are paying.